pgpt-dev/MCP-Server-for-MAS-Developments/README.md

 ---

 ### Server Configuration
-For secure certificate authentification, create a `.env` file with your PrivateGPT credentials, for example pgpt.env.json Settings can be adjusted in the `.env` file to customize the server and its functionalities.
+For secure certificate authentification, create a `.env` file with your privateGPT credentials, for example privateGPT.env.json
+Settings can be adjusted in the `.env` file to customize the server and its functionalities.

 Generate the certificates (if you haven't ssh certificates use `ssh-keygen -t rsa`), .pem files are needed: